sumanjs/suman/README.md

 and to compete with the new Node.js test runner AVA.
 Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha, specifically for backend testing.
 Mocha is most familiar to us and perhaps to you - Mocha was a great test library, but has many bugs and shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was more robust and more streamlined than Mocha, that was also enterprise-grade.
-Suman is designed to be used specifically for integration and system testing of backend facilities, using a BDD interface.
-If you like Mocha and BDD test interfaces you will love Suman.
 Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems, and is not currently intended to be used for front-end testing.
 (Your backend testing framework and front-end testing framework should probably be different if you want them both to be powerful and full-featured).
 This library gives you features for backend testing that are not available in other testing frameworks since this library is not constained by the requirement that it must run in the browser.</i>